- Social Studies

 - To analyze the role of technology in the rise and fall of civilizations

 - To find similarities and differences between the different civilizations

 - Analysis of documents

 - Map work

 - History Chronicles

 - Research papers

 - Group projects

-The seventh grade and eighth grade language classes are scheduled together.
+The eighth grade language classes are scheduled together.
 All three languages offered are timetabled simultaneously.